k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

   counter.val.should.equal 0
 ~~~~~~~

-The pointer to increment (-inc_) changes the scope of _this_ in increment to the global object.
+The pointer to increment (_inc_) changes the scope of _this_ inside of increment to the global object.
-When increment tries to increment _this.val_ it encounters _undefined_.
+Thus, when increment tries to increment _this.val_ it encounters _undefined_.
 We can modify the context of inc by using call:

 {lang=coffeescript}
 ~~~~~~~